valerievazq/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+relational database is a data base created with tables and columns.
+SQL is what it is used to communicate, and interact with the data in the database.

 2. Why do tables need a Primary Key?

+its a unique way to identify each table row

 3. What is the name given to a table column that references the Primary Key on another table?

+Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+a shared foreign key